ringmesh/web/docs/try/installation.md

 After having downloaded the archive that correspond to your operating system, please extract the files in the folder where you want to use it.

 ## Develop with RINGMesh

-RINGMesh is a classical library that provide an API with functions that can be used in an external project.
+RINGMesh is a library that provide a development API with functions that can be used in an external project.
 We provide an example of a project that set the dependency with RINGMesh and use some functions from the RINGMesh API.

 Please Look at the [RINGMesh Plugin example on GitHub](https://github.com/ringmesh/RINGMeshPluginExample).